terkelg/awesome-creative-coding/README.md

 - [Particle Effects via Billboards](http://www.chinedufn.com/webgl-particle-effect-billboard-tutorial/) - How to create a particle effects with billboarding and WebGL.
 - [Beautifully Animate Points with WebGL and regl](https://peterbeshai.com/beautifully-animate-points-with-webgl-and-regl.html) - How to create GPGPU particles with regl.
 - [WebGL Tutorial: Directional Shadow Mapping without extensions](9www.chinedufn.com/webgl-shadow-mapping-tutorial/) - Introduction to the concepts behind real time directional light shadow mapping.
+- [PixelSpirit](http://pixelspiritdeck.com/) - GLSL library on the back of tarot cards, for learning and reference.

 #### Canvas